 For the first time, readers can see all 30 routes of the National Trails System in one place.

 The newly published National Trails Guide features:

-- 30+ detailed color maps, over 70 photos and detailed ideas for visiting each trail
+- 30+ detailed color maps, more than 75 photos and detailed ideas for visiting each trail

 - Follow the exact routes of the West’s most important explorers like Lewis & Clark

 - Go on a journey through all 50 states and discover a broad network linking all of America

 National parks are a destination and national trails provide a journey.
 Scenery and history merge here, as complex stories of transformation spread across America.
 The trails provide visceral examples of colliding cultures, a quest for livelihood in uncertain times, passionate stories of victory and defeat and the celebration of human achievement and possibility.